BruceEckel/scripts/Coming_out.md

 **DAVE:** Friends don't hide themselves.

-**ADAM:** It took three meetings before you told us reality is fake.
+**ADAM:** Everyone here has pretended to be something they're not, or hidden something they are.
+It took three meetings before you told us reality is fake.

 **DAVE:** That's different.